You sent your GST/HST Rebate application to the CRA for processing 30 days ago but you haven’t received your rebate cheque yet. What happened?

 Did I use the correct date(s)?

-The GST524 asks the applicant to provide three dates: the relevant date, the date of possession and the purchase agreement date.
+The GST524 application form asks the applicant to provide three dates: the relevant date, the date of possession and the purchase agreement date.
 These three dates are very different and important part of the CRA review process.

 The relevant date is probably the most confusing of the three, but in its simplest form the relevant date is the date that you start paying property tax on the property, or the date of the final closing.
 You have two years from this date to file your rebate application.
 The date of possession is particular to condominium owners only and is the date that possession was transferred to you.
 If you were transferred ownership of the condo at the same time that possession was transferred to you, you would record the same date as the relevant date.
 The final date that the GST524 asks for is the purchase agreement date.
 This date is pretty self-explanatory but should reflect the last date the purchase agreement was signed, if there are multiple dates.

 The worksheet in the GST191WS can be daunting.
 According to the CRA there are three primary issues that they encounter when they review the worksheet: worksheet completeness, missing information and using the incorrect GST/HST paid.

 When an examiner reviews the GST191WS for completeness they are looking to see whether or not the applicant has indeed built a house – are there enough elements of the worksheet that are completed to show that a house was built, or a substantial renovation was done and are those values reasonable.
 Our experts use the term “white space” when referring to completeness referring to how many of the rows remain empty.
 From our conversations with the CRA the two most critical items that examiners look at are drywall and flooring as the values associated with these items are indicative building completion.